-Assign Mitigation Plans
+Assign Mitigation Plans Using the Mitigation Tab

 You can assign mitigation plans defined in the Mitigation and Response view to your risks.
 One risk may have multiple sequential mitigation plans.
 They can be shown as a Waterfall diagram.

 Waterfall diagrams can be used to visualize the timing of mitigation efforts over the course of the project.